ZA

 - “If anything is missing, can you issue a written missing-item list?”

-If you don’t know which fund/admin applies (especially for older jobs), start with the FSCA unclaimed benefits search to identify likely matches and contact details.
+If you don’t know which fund or administrator applies, especially for older jobs, start with the FSCA unclaimed benefits search to identify likely matches and contact details.

 Employer death-in-service / group life (fast, high-value)

-If the person was employed, ask HR about death-in-service / group life cover immediately.
+If the person was employed, ask HR about death-in-service or group life cover immediately.

 Script for HR (copy/paste)

-“Please confirm whether the deceased had death-in-service / group life cover (and who the insurer/fund administrator is).
+“Please confirm whether the deceased had death-in-service or group life cover, and who the insurer or fund administrator is.
 We need the claim checklist, the claim reference, documents the company will issue, the expected timeline, and written acknowledgement of submission.”

 Keep it practical